heasm66/Curses-_i6/README.txt

         tool to turn story files into Inform 6 out there somewhere.
 I occasionally think of asking if anyone would like to do that, and perhaps produce a faithful Inform 7 implementation.

+Compiles with Inform 6 version 6.36 or later using the Standard Library 6/11.